How to fix YouTube theater mode

 }

-To implement these changes in Safari I personally use Cascadea, a paid app that allows for custom styling.
-Alternatively, you can create a CSS file and manually add it through Safari’s preferences:
+To implement these changes in Safari I personally use Cascadea, a paid app that allows for custom styling and has iCloud sync, which is handy if you use Safari on multiple macs.
+Alternatively, you can create a CSS file with the code and manually add it through Safari’s preferences:

-For Chrome and other browsers, there are numerous extensions similar to Cascadea, as well as built-in features, such as the “Boosts” feature in Arc.
+For Chrome and other browsers, there are numerous extensions similar to Cascadea, as well as built-in features in some browsers, such as the “Boosts” feature in Arc.
+By the way if you are using Arc, here’s the link to my Boost with the CSS tweak.

-To enable windowed fullscreen mode, simply press t or enable theater mode from the bar beneath the video.
+All my code does is it simply changes the behavior of YouTube’s theater mode.
+To enable windowed fullscreen mode, simply press T or enable theater mode from the control bar beneath the video:

 Perfection.